state-hiu/hiu.state.gov/products/_posts/2023-03-21-Syria_HumanitarianUpdate_Earthquakes_2023Mar21_HIU_U2726.md

 ---
 The February earthquakes exacerbated the humanitarian crisis in Syria by damaging healthcare facilities, water and sanitation infrastructure, and causing additional displacement.
 Syria already faced a dire humanitarian crisis driven by 12 years of conflict.
 Prior to the earthquakes, over 15 million people (almost 70% of the population) needed humanitarian assistance.
 Only 59% of hospitals and 57% of primary healthcare facilities were fully functional, and more than half of the population relied on unsafe water sources.
-Of the 6.8 million internally displaced people (IDPs), 2.1 million live in settlements and camps, largely in northwest Syria.
+Of Syria’s 6.8 million internally displaced persons (IDPs), 2.1 million live in settlements and camps, largely in northwest Syria.